Family and friends

 Video: Support for families and friends of people with advanced cancer

 Being a family member or close friend of someone with advanced cancer can have its own set of challenges.
 You may feel emotionally and physically drained, which is understandable, and you may need your own support system.
-Learn more about how this support can help you be a better carer for your loved one in this Cancer Council NSW video.
+Watch this video to learn more about how this support can help you be a better carer for your loved one.